fannystahl/Staksviken/readme.md

 ## Installation and requirements

-To use this project optimally you will need Git, npm and Gulp installed.
+To use this project optimally you will need Git, Node, NPM and Gulp installed globally on your machine.
+Since the project's completion, Gulp has updated.
+This means that gulp 4 functionality is not supported in this project, as it uses gulp 3 syntax.
+Install gulp 3 locally in the project for it to work.

 The files provided include the source code for the project, but to run, the files need to be converted to the pub directory through automation with Gulp.